miekg/gotmplfmt/gotmplfmt.1.md

 # OPTIONS

-There are two debugging options:
+There are is one options (and a debugging one):

 `-w` _WIDTH_
 : use _WIDTH_ as line width